josevnz/nyrr/README.md

         ansible.builtin.dnf:
           name: podman
           state: installed
-        tags: podman_install
+        become: true
     tags: toolchain
 ```

-Then run it with `ansible-playbook --tags copy_service_image roles/races/nyrr_podman_provisioning.yaml`:
+Then run it with `ansible-playbook --tags toolchain roles/races/nyrr_podman_provisioning.yaml` to install Podman.

 ## Creating the web application to provide the NYRR results CSV over HTTP

 The application is fairly simple:

 * Serve a static file over HTTP, the [python3.11 slim image](https://hub.docker.com/_/python) will work just well:
-* Only need to drop now our race results CSV file on the ```/home/josevnz/fitness``` directory and the webserver will pick it up, you can use ([nyrr_org_results.csv](roles/races/files/nyrr_org_results.csv)) to get you started.
+* Only need to drop the race results CSV file on the ```/home/josevnz/fitness``` directory (or similar directory on your machine) and the webserver will pick it up.
+You can use ([nyrr_org_results.csv](roles/races/files/nyrr_org_results.csv)) to get you started.
-* To visualize the results, will use containerized Grafana with a few pre-installed plugins
+* To visualize the results, you will use containerized Grafana with a few pre-installed plugins

 ### Chicken-and-egg problem with the Grafana container

 We have a classic "_what was first, the chicken or the egg_" problem here, because:
-1. We need a Grafana instance running, in order to setup a datasource and then implement the dashboard, but we want to be able to restore our Grafana instance easily, most likely on a more powerful server
+1. You need a Grafana instance running, in order to setup a datasource and then implement the dashboard, but you want to be able to restore your Grafana instance easily, most likely on a more powerful server
 2. You could argue you can create a datasource first, then spin a Grafana container and then implement the dashboard.
 But that is not how things are done in reality.

-You can see than Ansible is not needed for the test Grafana instance, but still a bit of automation is desired (like installing custom plugins).
+You can see that Ansible is not needed for the test Grafana instance, but still a bit of automation is desired (like installing custom plugins).

 I will run both the home_fitness webserver and the Grafana containers from the same location, also because we will mount the CSV from out home directory we need to pass a special [SELinux flag](https://docs.podman.io/en/v3.4.2/markdown/podman-run.1.html#labeling-volume-mounts) so the container can use the mounted file.